-Earlier, www1.ru reported that driver's licenses in Russia will become twice as expensive from September 1.
+Earlier www1.ru reported that driver's licenses in Russia will become twice as expensive from September 1.

-Read more on the topic:
+Read materials on the topic:

-- It will be more difficult to pass: the rules for obtaining a driver's license in Russia will change from April 1
+- It will be more difficult to pass: from April 1, the rules for obtaining a driver's license in Russia will change

 - Sharp increase in prices in driving schools in the fall: the cost of training may increase by 50%